What is a basic bank account?

 • Cash advance;

-• Requisition and delivery of crossed cheques to the order of;
+• Requisition and delivery of to-order crossed cheques;

-• Requisition and delivery of crossed cheques not to the order of;
+• Requisition and delivery of not-to-order crossed cheques;

 For more information on each of the services included in the Fees Comparator, refer to the glossary here and the icon “i” associated to each service in the tool.

-The fees presented are freely established by institutions, in compliance with the limits and conditions established by law.
+The fees presented are set freely by institutions within the limits and conditions established by law.

-The Fees Comparator provides information on fees relative to a range of services associated to payment accounts that are charged by credit institutions, payment institutions and electronic money institutions with their headquarters or a branch in Portugal, and by financial credit companies.
+The Fees Comparator provides information on fees for a range of services associated with payment accounts charged by credit institutions, payment institutions and electronic money institutions with their headquarters or a branch in Portugal, and by financial credit companies.